Bed occupancy level in Lagos COVID-19 care centres increases to 51%

 He said that the eight care centres are; Infectious Disease Hospital 1 and 2, Yaba, Lagos University Teaching Hospital, Armour, Paelon, Vedic, Lagos State University Teaching Hospital, and Federal Medical Centre, Ebute Metta.

-READ ALSO: NANS gives Makinde 72hrs to address alleged brutality of Amotekun corps on residents

-Abayomi said the care centres had 448 bed capacity, with 219 bed spaces currently unoccupied.
+Abayomi said the care centres had the 448-bed capacity, with 219-bed spaces currently unoccupied.

 The commissioner added that level of oxygen usage for COVID-19 patients had increased at the IDH, Yaba.